Commerce College of Business – Texas A&M University

-The total number of graduate students at the College of Business is 489.
+A total of 987 students enrolled in the most recent MBA program at the College of Business.
 The median GMAT score is 460 and the average GPA is 3.0.
 The acceptance rate for prospective students applying to the Commerce College of Business is 59.8 percent.
 Forty-four percent of students enrolled are women.

 MBA Degree Offerings

-Texas A&M- Commerce offers the MBA on campus and online.
+Texas A&M – Commerce offers its MBA on campus and online.